 - Movie Night.

 Family movie night is a great way to spend a Friday night together, and it’s something that both kids and adults can enjoy.
+There are many ways to find a movie that you can all enjoy watching together.
+For instance, you could search for movies to watch on Netflix or any other OTT platform that you prefer.
 A great movie is a great icebreaker for all ages, and since some movies aren’t appropriate for younger viewers, it can be a nice break from some of the more violent thrillers with swordplay or zombies.
+All you need to do is make sure you have a high-speed wifi connection, which you can get by searching for reputable internet providers chicago or wherever you live, so your movie night doesn’t get ruined because your internet speed is too slow.

 - Lights Tour.